apache/openwhisk-wskdeploy/tests/usecases/relationships/README.md

 ### Package description

 This Package named `relationships` includes:
-- A manifest.yaml which represents library project LIB
+- A manifest.yaml represents library project LIB
-- An ext_manifest.yml
+- An ext_manifest.yml represents an EXT project that uses assets (lib_trigger) from project LIB
-- relationships.yml that describes projects relationships
+- relationships.yml describes the projects' relationships

 ### How to deploy and test